Co-evolution of dust grains and protoplanetary disks: Analytic solution of steady state disks with magnetic braking and ambipolar diffusion

 In our model, equations (\ref{a11}) and (\ref{a12}) describe the radial and azimuthal balance between the magnetic field advection by the gas motion and magnetic field drift by ambipolar diffusion.
 Note that the right hand side of equation (\ref{a12}) has the factor of $(H/r)^2$, reflecting that the balance between the vertical shear motion (not Keplerian rotation itself) and magnetic field drift due to ambipolar diffusion determines the toroidal magnetic field $B_{\phi}$.
 This is the key to deriving the disk structure we have identified.

 Instead of equation (\ref{a12}), it is often assumed that

 which corresponds to the assumption that the Keplerian rotation balances the magnetic field drift by ambipolar diffusion \citep{2002ApJ...580..987K,2012MNRAS.422..261B,2016ApJ...830L...8H}.
 We found that this relation leads to considerably large $v_r$ (of the order of the Keplerian velocity), which is inconsistent with the simulation results.
 The reason why this relation is inappropriate for the circumstellar disk is that at the leading order of $\epsilon$, the gravity does not depend on $z$ and is canceled out by the centrifugal force in the circumstellar disk.
-Thus, we should consider the balance between rotation and field drift at the order of $\epsilon^2$ to estimate the toroidal magnetic field in the circumstellar disk (see the derivations above for details).
+Thus, we should consider the balance between rotation and field drift at the order of $\epsilon^2$ to estimate the toroidal magnetic field in the circumstellar disk (see the derivations above for details and see also equation (27) of \citet{2021MNRAS.508.2142X}).

 The solutions given by equations (\ref{solution_first}) to (\ref{solution_last}) well reproduce our three dimensional simulations.
 Furthermore, they are specified only by the central star mass, mass accretion rate, equation of state (or gas temperature), and ionization and recombination rate, and {\it do not} contain the viscous $\alpha$ parameter, which is usually extremely difficult to determine.
-Therefore, we believe that the analytical solutions are useful for investigating the long-term evolution of circumstellar disks.
+Therefore, we believe that the analytical solutions are useful for investigating the longer-term evolution of circumstellar disks than we have investigated in this paper by the simulations.